kudoyuto/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testCasesForStory4.md

 [x] Case5
     Given a standard parking boy manages two parking lots and a used ticket,
     When fetch car
     Then return nothing with error message "Unrecognized parking ticket."
+[x] Case6
+    Given a standard parking boy, manages two parking lots, both no position and a car
+    When park car
+    Then return nothing with error message "No available position"